Best MPVs and people carriers for 2019

 This full-size people carrier is immensely practical, with space for seven adults.
 It also feels built to last, with excellent construction quality.
 The engine range is frugal, too, but opt for a more powerful version, as lower powered models can feel sluggish.
 It's also somewhat van-like to drive.

 Best used MPVs

-Masses of passenger space and a flexible interior layout make this popular model a decent people mover.
-There's not much luggage space with all seven seats in place, and some engines feel sluggish.
-However, it's good enough to easily be recommended as a Best Buy.
+Masses of passenger space and a flexible interior layout make this full-size MPV a decent people mover.
+There's not much luggage space with all seven seats in place, and some of the lower powered engines feel sluggish.
+However, it’s easily good enough to be worthy of consideration.

 Not seen the car for you?
 Browse all our MPV reviews.

 MPVs and people carriers to avoid